 Note: Please click here if you are looking out to find the interest rate of an Annuity (a sum which is paid every year) using the Rate function in Excel.

-This article is about finding interest rate in the simple way for a one time deposit.
+This article is about finding interest rate in a simple way for a one time deposit.
 Consider that at present, I am getting yearly 10% interest rate on my deposits.
-My friend suggested me a plan wherein if I deposit $50,000, I would get $250,000 at the end of 18 years.
+My friend has been suggesting a plan wherein if I deposit $50,000, I would get $250,000 at the end of 18 years.
 How do I find out the interest rate (compound interest) in this case so that I can make the right decision?

-It is so simple in excel with the Power function and can be done in just one line of calculation.
-You just need to find out the 18th root of 5 as below.
+It is so simple in excel with the Power function and it can be done in just one line of calculation.
+You just need to find out the 18th root of 5 as follows.

 Interest rate Excel 2007, 2010, 2013, 2016, reverse interest rate, calculate compound interest rate, how to find the power of a number, reverse calculate interest rate, a number whose nth root gives interest, nth root of a number using power function.